Narayanmalpani05/Citizen_Safety_App/README.md

 3. The provider will automatically detect the `requirements.txt`, `Procfile` (`web: gunicorn app:app`), and `runtime.txt`.
 4. Once deployed, note your new HTTPS URL (e.g., `https://my-app.onrender.com/`).

+> **Note on Render Deployment**: Due to Render Free's 512MB RAM constraints, the original memory-heavy RandomForest model has been replaced with a highly optimized, lightweight **Calibrated LinearSVC** model.
+This reduces the model size from ~487MB to ~0.23MB while retaining 95%+ accuracy and confidence scoring via probability calibration, fitting perfectly within the Render constraints without Git LFS.

 ## Production Deployment (Android)
 To release the Android app:
 1. Open `ApiClient.java` and update `BASE_URL_PROD` to your deployed HTTPS URL.